📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 10 25 50

 Description The aim of this project was to experimentally establish a new concept in asymmetric synthesis called enantioconvergent multi-component reactions.
 This has been achieved and represents a completely new method for accessing single-handed materials starting from mixtures of left- and right-handed molecules.
 Thanks to a statistical phenomenon known as the Horeau Principle, this new method gave single-handed materials in exceptionally high purity.
-These findings will be published very soon.
+These findings were published in the journal Nature Chemistry.

 Exploitation Route The ability to synthesise these left/right-handed molecules in pure form is vitally important, particularly for the pharmaceutical industry.
 This is because biological molecules exhibit handedness and the left-handed and right-handed form of a chemical (i.e., a drug/medicine) often interact very differently with living organisms.